PranavAga/C_shell/README.md

 ## System commands
     Bash commands handled by execvp() is also handled.
     -   #### Foreground processes
         Control of terminal is handed over to this process for the time being while it is running.
-Time taken by the foreground process and the name of the process is printed in the next prompt if process takes > 2 seconds to run.
+Time taken by the latest foreground process and the name of the command is printed in the next prompt if that process takes > 2 seconds to run.

     -   #### Background processes
         Any command invoked with “&” is treated as a background command, but is not actually a background process.
 The shell will spawn that process but doesn’t hand the control of terminal to it.
 Whenever a new background process is started, the PID of the newly created background process is printed.
 Whenever background process finishes, a message displays (after command is entered), all background processes ended between the last command run.